BalajiM1603/druggoes/README.md

-# druggoes
+# Medical-Websiter
-website the doctors nearest my location
+website to find the doctors nearest my location